 – Key Points

 The Femoral central catheter line is a clinically appropriate line when the patient has superior vena cava syndrome or other medical conditions that do not allow access via other lines such as the axillary or the internal jugular.
-Vascular Wellness clinicians are aware that sometimes the Femoral line is avoided due to the risk of infections or other complications and developed a less intrusive and risky approach, creating access in the middle of the thigh, with high success rates and zero infection-related infections similar to our PICC lines.
+Vascular Wellness clinicians are aware that sometimes the Femoral line is avoided due to the risk of infections or other complications, and developed a less intrusive and less risky approach, creating access in the middle of the thigh, with high success rates and a 0% infection rate similar to our PICC lines.
 This approach avoids the inguinal fold which can be a source of infection.
 Vascular Wellness continues to advance healthcare and empower nurses by improving, developing, and innovating vascular access procedures such as it has done with the traditional Femoral line by making the insertion in the mid-thigh.